Markus2409/LB2_project_Group_3/Data_Collection/README.md

 **Result:**

-Curated eukaryotic proteins, ≥40 aa, experimentally confirmed, non-fragment, without signal peptide, localized experimentally to one of the listed compartments. the API URL using the search endpoint for negative set was downloaded.
+Curated eukaryotic proteins, ≥40 aa, experimentally confirmed, non-fragment, without signal peptide, localized experimentally to one of the listed compartments.
+The API URL using the search endpoint for negative set was downloaded.
 This endpoint is lighter and returns chunks of 500 at a time and requires pagination.

 https://rest.uniprot.org/uniprotkb/search?format=json&query=%28%28fragment%3Afalse%29+AND+%28length%3A%5B40+TO+*%5D%29+AND+%28taxonomy_id%3A2759%29+NOT+%28ft_signal%3A*%29+AND+%28%28cc_scl_term_exp%3ASL-0091%29+OR+%28cc_scl_term_exp%3ASL-0191%29+OR+%28cc_scl_term_exp%3ASL-0173%29+OR+%28cc_scl_term_exp%3ASL-0209%29+OR+%28cc_scl_term_exp%3ASL-0204%29+OR+%28cc_scl_term_exp%3ASL-0039%29%29+AND+%28reviewed%3Atrue%29+AND+%28existence%3A1%29%29&size=500